sguox002/leetcode/leetcode-all.md

 - bfs with parent information
 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-773	Sliding Puzzle    		60.2%	Hard
+given 2x3 board with 1-5, return min number of moves to solve the board.
+bfs: define the possible direction to go.

+->>

 <<-815	Bus Routes    		43.0%	Hard
 given a list of routes, each route will repeat several stops. given Start to Destination, return the min number of bus we shall take.